Mountain Bluebird

 When to See Them in Colorado

 Seasonal visitor.
-The Mountain Bluebird can be spotted during specific seasons in Colorado, with abundance varying depending on weather patterns, elevation, and food availability.
+The Mountain Bluebird can be spotted during specific seasons in Colorado, with abundance varying depending on weather patterns and food availability.
 Their presence is often tied to natural seed and berry crops, which can shift from year to year.

-When natural food sources run short — often in late winter — Mountain Bluebirds become much more likely to visit backyard feeders.
+When natural food sources run short, Mountain Bluebirds become much more likely to visit backyard feeders.
 This is when a well-stocked feeding station can make all the difference in attracting these seasonal gems.

 What They Eat